DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsection{Results on MI Classification}

-Table~\ref{tab:mi_results} presents the average classification accuracies of DBConformer and nine baseline models across five MI datasets under three evaluation settings.
-Observed that: \begin{itemize} \item Among the nine baseline models, IFNet achieves the highest average accuracy across all three settings, attributed to its frequency-aware architectural design.
-EEG Conformer ranks second under the CO and CV settings but exhibits reduced performance in the LOSO scenario, indicating that its large parameter size may cause overfitting when generalizing to unseen subjects. \item Compared to the CO setting, results under CV are generally higher across all models, consistent with findings in \cite{wang2025mvcnet}, where temporally ordered training limits generalization due to potential signal drift or session variance.
-CV benefits from more diverse training trials within each subject.
-This highlights the importance of fair and appropriate partitioning when benchmarking EEG decoding models. \item In the LOSO setting, DBConformer maintains the best generalization across subjects.
-This highlights the robustness of DBConformer in cross-subject EEG decoding tasks. \item DBConformer consistently outperforms all baseline models across all datasets and settings.
-Compared to classical CNN models, such as EEGNet and FBCNet, DBConformer exhibits significant accuracy gains.
-Compared with recent CNN-Transformer hybrids (e.g., EEG Conformer and CTNet), DBConformer achieves consistently better results with fewer performance fluctuations.
-This demonstrates the effectiveness of the dual-branch design in capturing both temporal and spatial characteristics. \end{itemize}
+Table~\ref{tab:mi_results} presents the average classification accuracies of DBConformer and nine baseline models across six MI datasets under three evaluation settings.
+Observe that: \begin{itemize} \item Among the nine baseline models, IFNet achieved the highest average accuracy across all three settings, attributed to its frequency-aware architectural design.
+EEG Conformer ranked second under the CO and CV settings but exhibits reduced performance in the LOSO scenario, indicating that its large parameter size may cause overfitting when generalizing to unseen subjects. \item Compared to the CO setting, results under CV were generally higher across all models, consistent with findings in \cite{wang2025mvcnet}, where temporally ordered training limits generalization due to potential signal drift or session variance.
+CV scenario benefited from more diverse training trials within each subject.
+This highlights the importance of fair and appropriate partitioning when benchmarking EEG decoding models. \item In the LOSO setting, DBConformer maintained the best generalization across subjects.
+This highlights the robustness of DBConformer in cross-subject EEG decoding tasks. \item DBConformer almost always outperformed all 12 baseline models across all datasets and settings, demonstrating the effectiveness of the dual-branch design in capturing both temporal and spatial characteristics. \end{itemize}

+Further, we conducted paired $t$-tests for each comparison and applied Benjamini-Hochberg False Discovery Rate correction to control for multiple comparisons \cite{benjamini1995}.
+The adjusted $p$-values are summarized in Table~\ref{tab:t_tests}, where values below 0.05 are highlighted in bold to indicate statistical significance.
+It is evident that the performance improvements of DBConformer over other competing models were almost always statistically significant.